 3. Rousseau 5000 Solution Miter Silver

 This dust collection system will need to be combined with a vacuum cleaner of some sort, but it is still worthy of a place on this list.
 This is because it is able to pick up a lot of dust with the minimum amount of effort.

-It has been designed for use with mitre saws only.
-The idea is that the ‘tent’ wraps around the back of the mitre saw.
-This will direct all the wood shavings into the tent, and ultimately the vacuum cleaner you have installed will scoop it all up.
+So it has been designed for use with mitre saws only.
+The idea is that the ‘tent’ wraps around the back of the miter saw.
+That’s why this will direct all the wood shavings into the tent, and ultimately the vacuum cleaner you have installed will scoop it all up.
 This is highly beneficial, as there is no dust extractor which is able to collect every single piece of dust that is flying about, so this is something which make sure that the vast majority of it is collected.

 4. Bosch 9 Gallon Dust Extractor

 When people hear the name ‘Bosch’, they know it is going to be of an incredibly high quality, and this Bosch 9 Gallon Dust Extractor is no exception to that rule.
 In fact, it is often regarded as one of the best dust extractors on the market for use in a professional environment.

 One of the brilliant features of this dust extractor is that it is relatively maintenance free.
 So this unit has been designed to automatically clean the filter every fifteen seconds.
 This means that it is able to constantly perform to the best of its abilities.

 The flow rate is fantastic too.
 It is able to deal with around 150 cubic feet of air per minute.
 So no matter what tool it is paired with, this is something that it is going to maintain.